State level bill to recognize the inherent rights of the Southern Resident Orcas

 We, the peoples and natural communities of the Salish Sea, do DECLARE the following:

 Eight million people and the survival of countless species depend on a healthy Salish Sea.
 Yet human-induced impacts such as climate change, ocean acidification, increased shipping traffic, dams and other fish passage barriers, as well as wastewater and sewage runoff, have contributed to the pollution and degradation of the Salish Sea.

-The Southern Resident Orcas are critically endangered with only 76 remaining at the time of this declaration (December, 2018).
+The Southern Resident Orcas are critically endangered with only 74 remaining.
 Their survival is dependent on healthy and functioning ecosystems including the Salish Sea, the Fraser River Watershed, the Columbia River Basin, and the lower Snake River Watershed.

 Our legal system has proven inadequate in addressing the threats to these ecosystems and to the Southern Resident Orcas.
 Therefore, we need to join other communities and governments worldwide in adopting a new framework for environmental protection based upon the recognition that Nature has inherent rights and should be heard as a real party and interest in legal actions affecting her rights.

 Despite being protected in the United States and Canada as endangered or at risk species, the Orcas do not have a legal right to life.
 As a result, human interests have outweighed protection and necessary action to recover the species, and the Orcas are not considered a party or stakeholder in policy decisions that may affect their health and life.

 Because the Southern Resident Orcas do not acknowledge the border between the United States and Canada, or the difference between such governments and Tribal and First Nations, collective and collaborative action is needed to recover the species.

 Nature and all living beings have inherent rights to exist, flourish, evolve, and regenerate, and to restoration, recovery and preservation.
 This includes the Southern Resident Orcas and the Salish Sea.